datacarpentry/genomics-r-intro/episodes/07-r-help.Rmd

 ## Tip: Asking for help using online forums:

-- When searching for R help, look for answers with the [r](https://stackoverflow.com/questions/tagged/r) tag.
+- When searching for R help, look for [answers with the 'r' tag](https://stackoverflow.com/questions/tagged/r).
 - Get an account; not required to view answers but to required to post
 - Put in effort to check thoroughly before you post a question; folks get annoyed if you ask a very common question that has been answered multiple